Newrizons FCU Uses CDFI Grant to Support Immigrant Community

 “We won’t be the legal experts, but we’ll be the financial backers.
 We don’t want money to be a reason they don’t pursue citizenship,” she said.

 While the Path to Citizenship Program hasn’t been formally announced yet, there are currently 13 members interested in participating.
-Newrizons plans to share more information at the beginning of September and hopes to start the program around Labor Day.
+Newrizons plans to share more information soon.

 If you’d like to share how your CDFI is leveraging Rapid Response Program funds to make a difference, please email us!
 We’d love to hear all about it.